 Occasionally the loop appears the opposite way with the loop pointing towards the thumb; they are called radial loops.
-The radial loop changes the connotation of it slightly, the person is very caring and puts others needs first before their own – on the left or non-dominant hand, most likely family, on the right or dominant side, the public in general.
+The radial loop changes the connotation of it slightly, the person is very caring and puts others’ needs first before their own – on the left or non-dominant hand, most likely family, on the right or dominant side, the public in general.

 If the fingerprints are predominantly loops, (especially if on all ten fingers) there is a great deal of flexibility and adaptability in the persona.
 They are friendly, easy-going and work well in a team environment.
 They can be committed workers and partners, but at the same time, they are ready for change if necessary, from the many varieties of interests that they have.
-While they enjoy diversity and freedom, they may lack individuality or struggle finishing what they commence.
+While they enjoy diversity and freedom, they may lack individuality or struggle to finish what they commence.

 WHORL FINGERPRINT MEANINGS

-Whorls have a centre which appears like a full circle, a coiled spiral or an ‘S’ pattern.
-The whorl always has two triradii, usually one either side of it.
+Whorls have a centre that appears like a full circle, a coiled spiral or an ‘S’ pattern.
+The whorl always has two triradii, usually one on either side of it.
 Having many whorls exhibits someone who can be focused, determined and responsible, preferring to be in charge.
 They have a desire to help others; they are individual, independent and highly motivated folk.

 The whorl being the most condensed pattern, it shows aptitude or growth in an area, for instance, a whorl on the thumb would point to leadership.
-Someone with at least four whorl fingerprints has exceptional skills or they possess a dedication to a specific cause.
+Someone with at least four whorl fingerprints has exceptional skills or possess a dedication to a specific cause.

 However, because the whorl is closed in a circle, it symbolizes a less open and adaptable mindset.